Lumi-supercomputer/lumi-userguide/docs/firststeps/SSH-keys.md

     </figure>

     After that, enter a comment in the Key comment field and a strong passphrase.
 Please choose a secure passphrase.
-It should be at least 8 characters long and should contain numbers, letters and special characters.
-    **Do not leave the passphrase empty**.
+It should be at least 8 (preferably 12) characters long and should contain numbers, letters and special characters. **Do not leave the passphrase empty**.

     <figure>
       <img src="../../assets/images/win-keygen-step3.png" width="400" alt="Create SSH key pair with windows - step 3">